 STEP 8: Tell your neighbors you’re renovating (15 minutes)

-Be a good neighbor and warn yours that a renovation is beginning imminently.
+Be a good neighbor and alert them.
 Tell them what to expect and how long the project is slated to last.
 It’s always easier to stomach the disruption when you know there’s an end in sight!
 It doesn’t hurt to bring some sweets, a bottle of wine, or a gift card for a local coffee shop.
 When the reno is over, invite them over!

-Note: While most of the steps under “Construction” are your contractor’s responsibility, it’s important to understand what should be happening when.
-The most crucial steps you’ll be in charge of here are making scheduled payments to your contractor (as they are outlined in your contract), and keeping your schedule open for several hours a week to answer a myriad of questions about details or changes that come up over the course of construction.
+Note: While most of the steps under “Construction” are your contractor’s responsibility, it’s important to understand what should be happening and when.
+It is vital to make the scheduled payments to your contractor (as outlined in your contract) so the project can keep moving forward.
+Also, keep your schedule open for several hours a week to answer questions about details or changes that come up over the course of construction.

 STEP 9: It’s demo time (1-2 days)

 Out with the old!
 Now that you’re done with the paperwork, it’s time (for your contractor) to pick up that sledgehammer.
-Be sure items that are staying are protected with tarp or plastic while the crew gets to work tearing out everything else.
+Items that are staying should be protected with tarp or plastic.
 Depending on how large your kitchen is, and how extensive the renovation, this shouldn’t take more than a day or two.

 STEP 10: Reroute plumbing and electrical (1-4 days)

-Now that you’ve stripped the space down to the studs, it’ll be easy to get new plumbing or electrical where it needs to go.
+With the space stripped down to the studs, new plumbing or electrical can be placed where it needs to go.
 Consider whether any plans need to be altered now that you can see what’s behind the walls.

 STEP 11: City inspections and sign-offs (1 hour on-site)

-If you needed city permits, you may need to have inspections and a final sign-off as well prior to closing up the walls, particularly with gas lines.
-(Check out what the city has to say about plumbing permits here, and electrical permits here.)
+If you needed city permits, inspections and a final sign-off may be needed before the walls are closed up, particularly with gas lines.
 While it may take the inspector an hour to do his job at the site, scheduling the actual appointment could take days or weeks.

-While a master plumber is typically allowed to sign off on pipework for water lines in the case of a no-show by the city inspector, an inspector must examine and approve any work on gas lines.
+A master plumber is typically allowed to sign off on pipework for water lines if the city inspector doesn’t show up.
+However, an inspector must examine and approve any work on gas lines.
 You are not allowed to close up the walls and move onto the next phase of the project before this inspection happens.

-Note: With electrical work, inspectors generally are scheduled for visits once the project is 100 percent complete, and they will check the electrical panel, junction boxes, and outlets.
+Note: With electrical work, inspectors generally are scheduled for visits once the project is 100 percent complete.
+They will check the electrical panel, junction boxes, and outlets.
 Sometimes, because of city bureaucracy and delays, your electrical inspection may be rescheduled two or three times.
-Check with your contractor or architect about this.

 STEP 12: Installation – floors (1-5 days)